As of the 1st January, important changes are being made to home and car insurance rules.

 All of these changes to insurance will apply regardless of whether you buy insurance from an insurer, an insurance broker, a comparison website or a retailer.

-Recently, average car insurance premiums have been falling.
-According to ABI, the average price paid for insurance cover between July and September 2021 was £429.
+Recently, the average price of car insurance premiums has been falling.
+According to ABI, £429 was the average price paid for insurance cover between July and September of 2021.
 This is 7% lower than it was a year earlier, and the lowest it’s been in over five years.

 However, this trend may not be set to continue.
-Recent premium reductions are likely a result of recent lockdowns, when there was a drop in vehicle accidents due to fewer drivers on the roads.
+Recent reductions in premium prices have likely resulted from the impact of Covid-19 and the lockdowns.
+During this time, there was a drop in vehicle-related accidents due to fewer motorists driving on the roads.

-According to statistics from MoneySuperMarket.com, average home insurance premiums have also declined – though only by 5.1% since their peak in 2020.
+According to data from MoneySuperMarket.com, the average price of home insurance premiums has also dropped, but not by as much.
+In fact, home insurance premiums have only declined by 5.1% since their peak in 2020.

 Nevertheless, with both home and car insurance, the run-up to 2022 has offered a prime opportunity to benefit from new customer deals.